peddadap/design_templates/README.md

 * For a give source platform, the DAG's in airflow will be instrumental to control flow  of business data
 * A DAG flow may contain more than 1 Airbyte connection, for example multiple operator accounts could constitute a successful run, in such case, a DAG will encapsulate the flow rules
 * Data Quality Module will instrument all flow for quality aspect of source data -- low count, no count, failed responses etc
-* Upon successful Flow Run data will flow into AWS S3 as Parquet Files
+* Upon successful Flow Run data will flow into AWS S3 as Json Files
 ``` mermaid
 graph LR
     subgraph AirFlow Flow